LuciCodesStuff/Simple-PS3-DDR-Dancemat-Driver-for-Linux/README.md

 ## Installation
 (Instuctions are not complete)
+### DKMS (Recommended)
+Use DKMS to have the drivers rebuilt on kernel upgrades, and as an easier way to install.

+`chmod +x dkms-install.sh && sudo ./dkms-install.sh`

+(Please note, I have only tested this on Fedora 33)
-### Fedora (34)
+### Fedora (33)
 Install the build tools if you don't already have them.

 `dnf install @development-tools`

 Clone this repo and enter it

-`git clone https://github.com/UntrustedRoot/Simple-PS3-DDR-Dancemat-Driver-for-Linux.git & cd Simple-PS3-DDR-Dancemat-Driver-for-Linux`
+`git clone https://github.com/UntrustedRoot/Simple-PS3-DDR-Dancemat-Driver-for-Linux.git && cd Simple-PS3-DDR-Dancemat-Driver-for-Linux`

 Compile